jgacuca567/kenafrica/readme.md

 11. <del>Install Bootstrap JS in the functions page</del>
 12. <del>Watch Lynda Wordpress WooCommerce</del>
 13. Fix the Navbar

+    a.
+Add the x to the toggle icon
+    b.
+Change color scheme to match UI

 14. Update the search buttons
 15. Add Dashiki Wrap Skirts to the site.
 16. Add the MailChimp API for the ReadMe Key